harvard-lil/capstone/README.md

 * External metadata, such as the Reporter database
 * Changelog data, tracking changes and corrections

-The general philosophy is *progressive enhancement*.
-We started with a simple document store where each table was just a long list of XML documents, and then built relational database features around that.
-Currently, we

 ## CAPAPI <a id="capapi"></a>
 CAPAPI is the API with which users can access CAP data.